Gbury/dolmen/README.md

 - A representation of locations in files.
 This is used for reporting parsing and lexing errors, but also to attach to each expression parsed its location.
+- A representation of identifiers.
+In some languages, there are syntactic scopes, which are handled using namespaces for variable names.
+In order to not pollute the Term module with it, the namespaces are dealt with in this module separately.
 - A representation of terms.
 The functions in this module are used by the parser to build the various types, terms and formulas corresponding to the grammar of the input language.
 All functions of this module